Rokiis1/roadmap/2.Module/node.js/What_Is_Node.md

   - **Synchronous Loading**: CommonJS modules are loaded synchronously.
 This means that when you `require` a module, Node.js will read the file, execute it, and return the exports object before moving on to the next line of code.

 - **ES6 Modules**: A newer module system using `import` and `export` statements.
   - **Asynchronous Loading**: ES6 modules are loaded asynchronously.
-This means that when you import a module, the loading and execution of the module can happen in parallel with other operations, which can improve performance.
+This means that when you import a module, the loading and execution of the module can happen in parallel with other operations.

 **Syntax:**